 The Southeast Symphony celebrated its 70th Anniversary with a command performance of Mahler's Resurrection Symphony at Royce Hall.

-Anthony Parnther is a leading authority on orchestral works by minority and women composers, both of whom are widely neglected in concert halls throughout the United States.
-He has restored and performed works by Florence Price, Zenobia Powell Perry, George Walker, Margaret Bonds, William Grant Still, Duke Ellington, and Samuel Coleridge Taylor.
-He has given premieres of works by Errollyn Wallen, John Wineglass, Gary Powell Nash, Ashoka Thiagarajan, and Marian Harrison.
+Recognized as a leading authority on orchestral works by minority and women composers, Anthony has restored and performed orchestral works by Florence Price, Zenobia Powell Perry, George Walker, Margaret Bonds, William Grant Still, Duke Ellington, and Samuel Coleridge Taylor.
+He has given premieres of works by Errollyn Wallen, John Wineglass, Gary Powell Nash, and Marian Harrison.
 He has commissioned, premiered, and recorded works by living composers such as Renee Baker, James Wilson, Phillip Herbert, Daniel Kidane, Chanda Dancy, and James Newton.
-He was profiled by Los Angeles' KCET/TV as a "Local Hero" in 2015 during black history month for his extensive community outreach and advocacy for the performance of works by minority and women artists.
+He was profiled by Los Angeles' KCET/TV as a "Local Hero" in 2015 for his extensive community outreach and advocacy for the performance of works by minority and women artists.

-Anthony studied music performance at Northwestern University and orchestral conducting at Yale University where he studied with Lawrence Leighton Smith and Otto Werner Mueller.
-He also received guidance from Cliff Colnot, W. Francis McBeth, Thomas Jenrette, Roxanne Haskill, and Frank Battisti.
+Anthony studied music performance at Northwestern University and continued his musical studies at Yale University where he studied orchestral conducting with Lawrence Leighton Smith and Otto Werner Mueller.
+In addition, he studied education at East Tennessee State University where he had to opportunity to study voice and choral conducting with Thomas Jenrette and wind conducting with Roxanne Haskill, the retired director of the Marine Music Program.
+He also received guidance from Cliff Colnot, W. Francis McBeth, and Frank Battisti.
 He resides in Los Angeles.

 For concert booking and availability, please contact: